 (b) For holders of solid waste disposal site permits other than those in subsection (11)(a) of this rule, the solid waste permit compliance fee and the 1991 Recycling Act permit fee, if applicable, are not billed to the permittee by the department.
 These fees must be self-reported by the permittee to the department, pursuant to sections (5) and (6) of this rule.
 The fee period will be either the calendar quarter or the calendar year, and the fees are due to the department as follows:

-(A) For municipal solid waste disposal sites (including incinerators and energy recovery facilities) and construction and demolition landfills: on the same schedule as specified in subsection (11)(c) of this rule;
+(A) For any disposal site required to pay the per-ton fee on any solid waste as specified in OAR 340-097-0120(8) (generally landfills and municipal waste incinerators that receive domestic solid waste, plus construction and demolition landfills): on the same schedule as specified in subsection (11)(c) of this rule;

-(B) For industrial solid waste disposal sites, sludge or land application disposal sites and solid waste treatment facilities:
+(B) For industrial solid waste disposal sites, sludge or land application disposal sites and other disposal sites not required to pay the per-ton fee on solid waste as specified in OAR 340-097-0120(8) except construction and demolition landfills:

 (i) For sites receiving over 20,000 tons of waste a year: quarterly, on the 30th day of the month following the end of the calendar quarter; or

-(ii) For sites receiving less than 20,000 tons of waste a year: annually, on the 31st day of January beginning on January 31, 1995;
+(ii) For sites receiving less than 20,000 tons of waste a year: annually, on the 31st day of January;

 (iii) A site which has received less than 20,000 tons of waste in past years but exceeds that amount in a given year, will in general be granted a one-year delay from the department before the site is required to begin submitting permit fees on a quarterly basis.
 If the site appears likely to continue to exceed the 20,000 annual ton limit, then the department will require the site to report tonnage and submit applicable permit fees on a quarterly basis.

 (c) The per-ton solid waste disposal fees on domestic solid waste and the Orphan Site Account fee are not billed by the department.
-They are due on the following schedule:
+They must be paid on the following schedule:

 (A) Quarterly, on the 30th day of the month following the end of the calendar quarter; or